nicholasrodriguez/tf-lab-esx/README.md

 We recommend setting a description and type for all variables, and setting a default value when practical.

-If you do not set a default value for a variable, you must assign a value before Terraform can apply the configuration.
+If you do not set a default value for a variable, **you must assign a value before Terraform can apply the configuration**.
 Terraform does not support unassigned variables.
 You will see some of the ways to assign values to variables later in this tutorial.

 Variable values must be literal values, and cannot use computed values like resource attributes, expressions, or other variables.